 GENEVA — Swiss watch exports are expected to contract in 2009 as the global economic slump deepens.

-As demand plummets in key markets such as the U.S. and Japan, industry experts and analysts project a significant decline in sales, from top-tier luxury to lower-priced lines.
+As demand plummets in key markets such as the U.S. and Japan, industry experts and analysts project a significant decline in sales, from top-tier luxury to

 “Nothing will improve before the first half of 2010 at the earliest,” said Christophe Laborde, an analyst with the Swiss private bank Bordier & Cie.